Debit vs. Credit: Everything You Need to Know

 All changes to the business's assets, liabilities, equity, income, and expenses are recorded as journal entries in the general ledger.

-Many bookkeepers and company owners employ accounting software like Wafeq to keep track of debits and credits.
+Many bookkeepers and company owners employ software like Wafeq - accounting system to keep track of debits and credits.
 That is because when manual ledgers are used to keep track of finances, mistakes are often made that lead to serious financial consequences.